 If you meet all these requirements, then you’re ready to apply for disability online.
-You can start the process at your convenience, which many people appreciate who apply for disability online.
+You can start the process at your convenience, which many people appreciate vs. filing a claim in person.

 Four Steps to Apply for Disability Online

-Being prepared before you apply for disability benefits online is key.
+Being prepared before you apply is key.
 The steps we list below are on the SSA’s website.
-They should you a good idea of what it takes to apply for disability online, in person or over the phone.
+They should give you a good idea of what it takes to apply for disability online, in person, or over the phone.

 Step 1: Review the SSA’s Adult Disability Checklist

 Read over the Adult Disability Checklist.
-This checklist will come in handy as you collect information needed to apply for disability online.
+This checklist will come in handy as you collect information needed to apply for disability benefits.

-Step 2: Visit the SSA’s Online Benefits Application Page
+Step 2: Visit the SSA’s Apply for Disability Online Page

-Your next step will be to visit the SSA’s application page and start a new application.
-The application consists of several steps and may take a few hours to complete.
-At any time during the process, you can save your application and revisit it later.
+Your next step will be to visit the SSA’s application page and start a new claim.
+The application is at least 12 pages long and may take you hours, days, or weeks to complete.
+At any time during the process, you can save your application and come back to it later.

 Step 3: Submit Your Application For Review